kapouer/window-page/README.md

 - query object
 - sameDomain, samePathname, sameQuery, sameHash, samePath methods
 - toString() returns a path when in the same domain
+- copy() to copy a state and most of its private/public properties useful for working with another stage of a state.

 **Important**: use state.push/replace to mutate url properties.
 The state history methods accept partial objects.